vakila/automerge.github.io/docs/cookbook/modeling-data.md

 ## TypeScript support

 Given that you have a document, how can you create safety rails for its data integrity?
-In a typical SQL database, a table would have it's own schema, and you create migrations from one schema version to the next.
+In a typical SQL database, a table would have its own schema, and you create migrations from one schema version to the next.
 Automerge is flexible on the schema, and will let you add and remove properties and values at will.
-To improve the programming experience, a document can be typed to have it's own schema using TypeScript.
+To improve the programming experience, a document can be typed to have its own schema using TypeScript.

 ```js
 type D = {